Space Technologies Qualification Opens at University Centre Truro & Penwith5th Sep 2022

 As explained by The Uni Guide, “The HND offers students a broad introduction to the subject area via a mandatory core of learning, while allowing for the acquisition of some space sector-specific skills and experience through the specialist units and self-directed research project.
 This effectively continues to build underpinning core and specialist skills while preparing the student for more intense subject specialisation at Level 6.”

-Upon completion, learners choose to go on to study a BEng or Meng in related subjects such as Aerospace Engineering or Space Systems, offered at a variety of UK universities.
+Upon completion, learners choose to go on to study a BEng or Meng in related subjects such as Space Systems or Aerospace Engineering, offered at a variety of UK universities.

 Space Technologies qualification opening doors on its own